cnnarayanchavan/CC_AWS/README.md

   </br> </hr>

-  ## AWS Container Orchestration Tools
+  ## AWS Container Orchestration Tools(Container orchestration services help you to deploy, manage, and scale your containerized applications)
   * so here if you do not wnat the coMplete serverless computing of your domain and still wnat the provision of your server with efficiency and portability you could use AWS's
     1] Amazon Elastic Container Services (Amazon ECS)